|Address:||340 Provencher Boulevard|

 Cibinel Architects (Cercle Moliere addition, 2010)

-The Centre culturel Franco-manitobain was completed in 1974.
-A large facility housing an art gallery, restaurant and concert halls, the centre is a hub of Francophone cultural life in Winnipeg, an venue governed by a Crown Corporation founded to serve this purpose.
+The Centre culturel franco-manitobain (CCFM) was completed in 1974.
+A large facility housing an art gallery, restaurant and concert halls, the centre is a hub of francophone cultural life in Winnipeg.
+CCFM is a Manitoba Crown Corporation founded to serve this purpose.

-Clad in off-white brick, this late-modern building parallels aspects of the design of the 1974-78 National Art Gallery in Washington, by I.M.
+Clad in off-white brick, this late-modern building parallels aspects of the design of the 1974-78 National Art Gallery in Washington, D.C., by I.M.
 Pei.
-At the time of its opening, the area north of Provencher Boulevard remained 65% French-speaking, even though this group made up only 8.5% of Winnipeg's total population.
+When CCFM opened, the area north of Provencher Boulevard was 65 percent French-speaking, even though this group made up only 8.5 percent of Winnipeg's total population.

-The architect of the Centre culturel Franco-manitobain was Étienne Gaboury, a figure responsible for many of the most significant projects in St. Boniface during the post-war era.
-No other firm or architect is as associated with modern architecture in the neighbourhood as Gaboury; indeed, few architects anywhere possess a body of work so closely associated with one community.
+The architect of CCFM was Étienne Gaboury, a figure responsible for many of the most significant projects in St. Boniface during the post-war era.
+No other firm or architect is as associated with modern architecture in the neighbourhood as is Gaboury; indeed, few architects anywhere possess a body of work so closely associated with one community.
 Among Gaboury’s works in St. Boniface are the 1963 St. Boniface Clinic, the 1964 St. Boniface Civic Centre, the 1969 Église du Précieux Sang and the reconstruction of St. Boniface Cathedral (from 1970).

 The site of the Centre was formerly held by the Sisters of the Holy Name of Jesus and Mary, granted to them by the Archbishop of St. Boniface for the construction of the first St. Joseph’s Academy.
-(A later St. Joseph’s Academy building, from the early part of the twentieth century stands across a school field to the south of the Centre.)
-The earlier building was demolished in 1971 to allow space for the new Centre; a sod-turning was held for the Centre on 31 October 1970.
+(A later St. Joseph’s Academy building, from the early part of the twentieth century, stands across a school field to the south of the Centre.)
+The earlier building was demolished in 1971 to allow space for the new Centre.
+A sod-turning ceremony was held on 31 October 1970.

-Housed within the Centre are remnants of the historic Cauchon Block (also known as the Empire Hotel), which are hung within the atrium of the St. Boniface Historical Society’s Heritage Centre.
-The Cauchon Block, which originally stood along downtown Winnipeg’s Main Street, was clad decorative segments made of cast iron, galvanized iron sheet metal and pressed zinc.
-Executed in a Victorian Italianate style, the remnents and the Cauchon Block as a whole were designed by architect Louis-Arsene Désy.
+Housed within the Centre are remnants of the historic Cauchon Block (also known as the Empire Hotel), which hang in the atrium of the St. Boniface Historical Society’s Heritage Centre.
+The Cauchon Block, which originally stood along downtown Winnipeg’s Main Street, was clad in decorative segments made of cast iron, galvanized iron sheet metal and pressed zinc.
+Executed in a Victorian Italianate style, the remnants and the Cauchon Block as a whole were designed by architect Louis-Arsene Désy.

-Since 1974 the Centre Culturel Franco-Manitobain has received two additions: the Centre du patrimoine (an facility managed by the St-Boniface Historical Society) and the Cercle Molière Theatre.
+Two additions have been made to the CCFM since 1974: the Centre du patrimoine (a facility managed by the St. Boniface Historical Society) and the Cercle Molière Theatre.
 The latter was designed by Cibinel Architects and completed in 2010.
-Attached by the main portion of the Centre by means of a skywalk, the theatre’s lobby forms an engaging presence along Provencher Boulevard, a glazed space which – lit up at night – puts its denizens on stage-like display.
-It is further animated by means of decorative metal-work and red banding.
+Attached to the main portion of the Centre by a skywalk, the theatre’s lobby forms an engaging presence along Provencher Boulevard, a glazed space which – lit up at night – puts its denizens on stage-like display.
+It is further animated by decorative metal work and red banding.